corpun logoWorld Corporal Punishment Research

 Mr Troy Elliott at Sardis High tells his 9th- and 10th-grade English students that, in the event of profanity, harassment, bullying, fighting or insubordination, "the student will be referred to the office with a write up immediately or receive corporal punishment if they so choose".

-Stats: According to the Campus Improvement Plan, there were 49 paddlings at Sardis High (grades 7 through 12) in 2012/13.
+Stats: According to an earlier Campus Improvement Plan, there were 49 paddlings at Sardis High (grades 7 through 12) in 2012/13.

-CP applies here for a second or subsequent Class I or Class II offense in grades K-6.
-Students in grades 7 through 12 may be paddled for a second or subsequent Class I offense, and for a first or subsequent Class II offense.
+"The board of education endorses the reasonable and restrained use of corporal punishment."
+CP applies here for a second or subsequent Class I or Class II offense in grades K-4.
+Students in grades 5 through 12 may be paddled for a second or subsequent Class I offense, and for a first or subsequent Class II offense.
 It is to be administered by a teacher or principal who was not "involved in the matters leading to the corporal punishment".

 "Corporal Punishment or In-School Suspension (Determined by Administrator)" is specifically mentioned as a penalty for a first or second tobacco violation.